pkp/omp-user-guide/en/chapter2/tasks.md

 # Chapter 2: Tasks
 ## Tasks
-Tasks provide a quick reference for outstanding assignments.
+Tasks provide a quick reference for automatic updates and to identify outstanding assignments.

 New tasks are in bold font, read tasks are in normal font.